bitjson/typescript-starter/README.md

 # Or a non-standard release:

 # Reset the repo to the latest commit and build everything
-npm run reset && npm run test && npm run cov:check && npm run doc:html
+npm run hard-reset && npm run test && npm run cov:check && npm run doc:html

 # Then version it with standard-version options. e.g.:
 # don't bump package.json version